 Mortgage Rules on "Ability to Repay"

-The CFPB's ability to pay rule requires mortgage lenders to make sure a borrower can afford a mortgage before issuing the loan.
+The ability-to-repay rule requires mortgage lenders to ensure a borrower can afford a mortgage before making the loan.

-In part, the rules set out an "ability to repay" (ATR) requirement for virtually all closed-end residential mortgage loans.
+In part, the rules set out an "ability-to-repay" requirement for virtually all closed-end residential mortgage loans.
 (A "closed-end loan" is a loan that must be repaid in full by a specified date.)

-The ATR rule provides eight specific factors that the lender must consider to make a reasonable, good-faith determination that the borrower has a reasonable ability to repay the loan.
+The ability-to-repay rule provides eight specific factors that the lender must consider to make a reasonable, good-faith determination that the borrower has a reasonable ability to repay the loan.
 Those factors are:

 • the borrower's current or reasonably expected income or assets (excluding the property that secures the loan) that the borrower will rely on to repay the loan